Business education more crucial than ever, deans of top schools say

 The dean took a practical course at Kellogg as an example, which she said teaches MBA students how to use AI tools such as ChatGPT to facilitate coding.
 The course does not aim to turn business students into expert coders, but rather helps them understand the logic of coding and gain the skills to communicate effectively with technical teams.

-AI will replace humans, but at the same time humans who work with AI will replace humans who don't know how to work with AI, she said, stressing that business education aims to integrate business with other disciplines and help scientists to innovate and transfer their achievements into real business opportunities.
+AI may not replace humans, but at the same time humans who work with AI will replace humans who don't know how to work with AI, she said, stressing that business education aims to integrate business with other disciplines and help scientists to innovate and transfer their achievements into real business opportunities.

 Guanghua's dean Liu said that critical thinking has become an essential skill for business leaders, especially as AI tools such as ChatGPT make information and answers more accessible than ever.